saadhaji2007/cozycorners/README.md

 # CozyCorners 🏡

-Welcome to **CozyCorners**, a full-stack web application developed over three months by **Saad Haji** using the MERN stack.
+Welcome to **CozyCorners**, a full-stack web application developed over three months using the MERN stack.
 This platform enables users to find, share, and review cozy listings with ease.

 ## 🏙️ Project Overview
 CozyCorners is a community-driven application where users can: